Burgis Beach

 Burgis Beach is a hamlet in the Canadian province of Saskatchewan.
+Access is from Tiny Road, which is a grid road that runs from Highway 5 at Tiny south to Highway 229.

 Geography

 The community is on the eastern shore of Good Spirit Lake in the RM of Good Lake No. 274.
 The resorts of Sandy Beach and Parkland Resort are adjacent to the hamlet and the eastern boundary of Good Spirit Lake Provincial Park is to the south.